VanGoghDev/BinToTxt/README.md

 # BinToTxt
-Programm converts strange symbols of binary file into 0 and 1 of txt file
+Programm converts strange symbols of binary file into 0 and 1 of txt file :astonished:

 All you need is to initialize constructor with filePaths of input and output files.
 (Input.bin, Output.txt)
 ```Java